ePlanSys/eplansys/eplansys_docs/tutorials/fleet_survey.rst

 of all three.

 It is deliberately big rather than clever.
-The mechanisms are exactly those of :doc:`fleet_corridor` and :doc:`fleet_depot` --- drive, look, say what you saw
---- with nothing added, so that what grows between the three scenarios is the search and not the modelling.
+The mechanisms are exactly those of :doc:`fleet_corridor` and :doc:`fleet_depot` (drive, look, say what you saw) with nothing added, so that what grows between the three scenarios is the search and not the modelling.
 That is what makes the family worth having: the same domain at three sizes says something about the planner that no single instance can.